jordieres/AFERNANDEZ_ms_2024/README.md

 * Step and stride detection
 * Metric computation and visualization using Plotly, Matplotlib, or Folium

-### `InfluxDBms`
+### `transform_data`

-A dedicated package for handling InfluxDB connections and queries.
-It includes the `influxdb_tools.py` module, which defines the `cInfluxDB` class for querying and retrieving data into `pandas` DataFrames.
-It's tightly integrated with `test_InfluxDB/extract_data.py` for streamlined querying.
+This folder contains scripts and classes for processing IMU and GPS data.
+It includes orientation estimation filters (Madgwick, Mahony), position refinement methods (Kalman, EKF, complementary filters), and tools for drift correction.
+It also supports static plots and interactive maps for data visualization.

 ## Usage